Samaritans: Israeli, Jordanian and Palestinian rule

 Today, Samaritans in Israel are fully integrated into society and serve in the Israel Defense Forces.
 The Samaritans of the West Bank seek good relations with their Palestinian neighbors while maintaining their Israeli citizenship, tend to be fluent in Hebrew and Arabic, and use both a Hebrew and Arab name.
-Some of them hold political office in Nablus.
+Some of them hold political office in Nablus, and at least one Samaritan, Nader Sadaqa of Nablus, has been involved in Palestinian militancy.

 Genetic studies

 Samaritan lineages

 Demographic investigations of the Samaritan community were carried out in the 1960s.
 Detailed pedigrees of the last 13 generations show that the Samaritans comprise four lineages: